Legion of Super Heroes (TV series): Proposed third season

-A third season had been planned for production but was dropped because the Kids' WB! slot was taken over by 4Kids.
-The third season was intended to take place three years after the end of the second season in which an older Superman would return.
-Sensor, Wildfire, Magnetic Kid, Supergirl, Tellus, Princess Projectra and Shadow Lass were to be introduced, while background characters Blok and Dawnstar would have active roles.
-Kell-El was intended to be a regular character but with a reduced role (with Wildfire planned to be his replacement).
-The main focus of the third season would have been Brainiac 5's return, while trying to redeem himself after the second season's finale and the evil Brainiac 6 trying to destroy the Legion.
-Also, producer James Tucker planned to make an episode adaptation of the story "The Ghost of Ferro Lad" to introduce Ferro Lad's long-lost twin brother.
-The final episode of season two linked the two seasons together.
+A third season was planned for production but ultimately canceled, partially because of 4Kids Entertainment taking over the Kids' WB! slot.
+It would have taken place three years after the end of the second season, introducing Sensor, Magnetic Kid, Supergirl, Tellus, Princess Projectra, and Shadow Lass while expanding the roles of background characters Blok, Wildfire, and Dawnstar.
+Additionally, Kell-El would still be a regular character but have a reduced role, with Wildfire being his replacement.
+The main focus of the third season would have been Brainiac 5 returning while trying to redeem himself after the second season's finale and Brainiac 6 trying to destroy the Legion.
+Also, producer James Tucker planned to make an adaptation of the story "The Ghost of Ferro Lad" to introduce Ferro Lad's long-lost twin brother.